How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

-How to copy a table in MySQL
+How to duplicate a table

 CREATE TABLE copy_table